 (a) When another system takes over the entire dynamic driving task on a sustained basis;

-(b) When a driver-operated vehicle system, assisting a human driver in controlling the longitudinal and lateral motion on a sustained basis, is active and contains a robust driver monitoring system that will comprehensively assess the driver’s reduced alertness and warn the driver via the vehicle’s HMI when they are assessed to be drowsy.
+(b) When a driver-operated vehicle system, assisting a human driver in controlling the longitudinal and lateral motion on a sustained basis, is active and contains a driver monitoring system that will comprehensively assess the driver’s reduced alertness and warn the driver via the vehicle’s HMI when they are assessed to be drowsy.

 5.3.2.1.
 The DDAW system shall be automatically reactivated as soon as the conditions that led to its automatic deactivation are no longer present.